blockchainian/cli/README.md

 #:/>
 ```

-The solutions are saved in the `./ws/` directory and can be pushed to `git` which allows reviewing solutions by revision.
+The solutions are saved in the `./ws/` directory and can be pushed to `GitHub`.
 My workspace is [here](https://github.com/chenpengcheng/leetcode).

+`print` generates a nice [HTML](http://www.spiderman.ly/all.html).
+To include the solutions, you have to change a few lines of code.
+It has syntax highlighting :-)